emilyhorsman/bikes.emilyhorsman.com/src/posts/misc-bike-fit-harness-training-goings-ons/index.md

 ---
 date: "2023-12-06T13:40:01-08:00"
-title: 'Misc: Bike Fit Tweaks and Goings Ons'
+title: "Misc: Bike Fit Tweaks and Goings Ons"
 tags:
   - misc
   - egret
 banner_image:
   alt: My hand in a blue wool glove on a brake lever while riding.
 On the left is a mirror and on the right is a bell.
 summary: Experimenting with some saddle and brake lever adjustments; leash training Gus again; Sarah's new paracord brake locks; and other miscellania.